Ashtam01/aco-delivery-app/README.md

 ---

-## ☁️ Deployment (Streamlit Cloud)
+##  Deployment (Streamlit Cloud)

 To deploy this app on **Streamlit Cloud**:

-1. Push the project to your GitHub repository (already done if you're reading this).
+1. Push the project to your GitHub repository.
 2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and sign in with your GitHub account.
 3. Click on **"New app"** and select your repository.
 4. Set the main file path to: `aco_india_web_app.py`